turk0v/file_archiver/README.md

 # file_archiver
-File archiver based on Huffman and KMP
+File archiver based on Huffman and LZW